bomonike/azure-chatgbt/README.md

 ## G. Roadmap for more

+1. Typo DNDS
 1. GitHub Actions ?
 1. Diagram gradual reveal in PowerPoint
-1. To run in macOS, use brew as well as apt for Linux ?
+1. To run in macOS, use brew as well as apt for Linux within 10-configure-dns.sh
 1. minicube3 & conda commands instead of pip env ?

 <hr />